 - I. The School Board authorizes the use of an automatic external defibrillator (AED) in a perceived medical emergency. - II.
 All persons who are reasonably expected to use an AED shall be trained to use the device.
-Training shall include a course in cardiopulmonary resuscitation (CPR) or a basic first aid course which includes CPR and demonstrated proficiency in the use of an AED. - III.
+Employees or volunteers expected to use an AED must complete a course in cardiopulmonary resuscitation (CPR) or a basic first aid course which includes CPR and demonstrated proficiency in the use of a defibrillator. - III.
 Each school that is a member of the Florida High School Athletic Association shall have an operational AED on school grounds.
-The device shall be readily available for use.
+The device shall be available in a clearly marked and publicized location for all athletic activities, including those held outside of the school year.
 The location of the device shall be registered with the local emergency medical services director.
-All persons who are reasonably expected to use the device shall be notified of its location. - IV.
+All persons reasonably expected to use the device shall be notified annually in writing of the location of each AED on school grounds. - IV.
 The Superintendent or designee shall develop procedures to implement this policy.
+The procedures shall be reviewed and approved by the local emergency medical services director.